Appuhami

-Appuhamy, also referred as Appuhami,(අප්පුහාමි) from Appoe (Gentleman) and Hamie (Lord)(Hamie is a derivation of Sanskrit word Swami) is a Sinhala surname or an honorific term for men used traditionally between 14th and 20th centuries in Sri Lanka (Ceylon).
-It is also a term used for Dugaganna Rala of Kandyan era kings.
+Appuhamy, also referred as Appuhami,(අප්පුහාමි) from Appu (Gentleman) and Hami (Lord)(Hamie is a derivation of Sanskrit word Swami) is a Sinhala surname or an honorific term for men used traditionally between 14th and 20th centuries in Sri Lanka (Ceylon).
+It is also a term used for Dugganna Nilame of Kandyan era kings.Appuhamy served as an honorific title during the period of the Sinhalese kingdom, similar to titles such as Rala, Nilame, and Banda.
+It was sometimes used interchangeably with Rala and Nilame.

+During the reign of King Rajasingha II, the title Appuhamy was used for district governors.
+The Mahadisawa of Satkorale at the time was referred to as Tennakoon Appuhamy.

-Kandyan Era
+Kandyan era

-In the beginning, Appuhamy's belongs from the members of the three families referred to as Chamberlains.
-They rendered their services to the Royalty as watchmen or guardsmen of the Barrier of Royal Bed Chamber (Hathapenage), the Royal Time Keepers Point (Atapattu Murapola) and the Royal Gold Weaponry or Armory (Ran Avuda Mandapa).
+In the beginning, Appuhamy's belongs from the members of the three families referred to as chamberlains.
+They rendered their services to the royalty as watchmen or guardsmen of the Barrier of Royal Bed Chamber (Hathapenage), the Royal Time Keepers Point (Atapattu Murapola) and the Royal Gold Weaponry or Armory (Ran Avuda Mandapa).
 The title of Appuhamy was given as a mark of respect and appreciation.
-Alternative titles were Dugaganna Rala or Dugaganna Nilame.
+Alternative titles were Dugganna Rala or Dugganna Nilame.